History of the Jews in Khaybar

 The Jewish community in Khaybar, which is north of Medina (formerly Yathrib), flourished in the 7th century.

 Migration to Khaybar

-The first migration of Jews to Khaybar dates back, by some accounts, to the time of King David, others date it back to the time of Babylonian exile.
+According to Jewish tradition, the first migration of Jews to Khaybar dates back, by some accounts, to the time of King David, others date it back to the time of Babylonian exile.
 The Jewish settlers of Khaybar were the descendants of Shephatiah the son of Mahalalel from the tribe of Judah and some settlers were descendants of the Cohanim.

 Economic activity

 The Jews of Khaybar pioneered the cultivation of the oasis and made their living growing date palm trees, as well as through commerce and craftsmanship, accumulating considerable wealth.
 Some objects found by the Muslims when they entered Khaybar—a siege-engine, 20 bales of Yemenite cloth, and 500 cloaks—point out to an intense trade carried out by the Jews.
 In the past some scholars attempted to explain the siege-engine by suggesting that it was used for settling quarrels among the families of the community.
 Today most academics believe it was stored in a depôt for future sale, in the same way that swords, lances, shields, and other weaponry had been sold by the Jews to Arabs.
 Equally, the cloth and the cloaks may have been intended for sale, as it was unlikely that such a quantity of luxury goods were kept for the exclusive use of the Jews.
 However, these commercial activities led to some resentment that is similar to the economic causes that were behind persecutions in many other countries throughout history.